Mutual Aid to Market Forces: The New Era of Utility Resource Acquisition

 Panelists will discuss pre-event planning, mutual aid coordination, contractor engagement, logistics challenges, and lessons learned from recent storms and large-scale incidents.
 Hear how utilities are adapting resource acquisition models to improve speed, flexibility, and execution when demand for crews and specialized resources is at its highest.

-Moderated by: Jim Nowak, Senior Consultant, Chartwell, Inc.
+Jim Nowak, Senior Consultant, Chartwell, Inc.

 Jim Nowak is a seasoned utility industry executive with over 37 years of experience leading emergency management, outage restoration, and operational innovation.
 He has held senior roles at American Electric Power, ARCOS, and Tempest, and today serves as Senior Consultant at Chartwell, Chief Client Advocate at Crew Surge, and Partner/COO at TRE Solutions.
 Jim has co-chaired national industry groups for EEI and co-founded the Great Lakes Mutual Assistance Group, helping shape mutual aid and incident response practices across North America.
 He brings deep expertise in SaaS technology adoption, customer success, and resilience planning to enhance the reliability and safety of critical utility services.